 LeetCode Premium is LeetCode’s paid subscription, which currently costs $35/month or $159/year.
 It gives users access to premium problems and solutions, a built-in debugger, and interview simulations.

 One thing I particularly like about LeetCode Premium is that it allows you to target specific companies.
 If you’re preparing for an upcoming interview with Facebook, you can choose to only see questions and mock interviews relevant to Facebook's coding interviews.

 The data for this feature is crowdsourced and tends to be fairly accurate.

 LeetCode also has monthly coding challenges, which are a fun way to hone your skills quickly.

-As I write this, LeetCode Premium offers more than 1800 unique questions, including:
+As I write this, LeetCode Premium offers 1,800+ unique questions, including: